albud187/Web_App_Safety_Zone/README.md

 ## Description

 This application allows users to create and view flight safety notifications.
+Flight Safety Notifications generated from this app will then be forwarded to the proper authorities for action.

 ## Technologies Used